 The Indian start-up ecosystem is expanding at a rapid pace and this has been possible due to steady encouragement from the Government of India (GOI) through its various funding and loan schemes.
 The MSMEs and start-ups face a number of challenges in the country, especially to arrange working capital and funds for other expenditures.
-This where the government support has been deemed crucial, and today, we will inform you about some of the top business loan schemes by GOI in favour of new and existing businesses.
+This is where the government support has been deemed crucial, and today, we will inform you about some of the top business loan schemes by GOI in favour of new and existing businesses.

 - MSME Business Loans for Start-ups in 59 Minutes

 This scheme was launched in September 2018, when the honourable Prime Minister of India, Shri Narendra Modi unveiled a 12-point action plan for the MSME sector last year.
 It is headed by CGTMSE (Credit Guarantee Fund Trust for Micro and Small Enterprises).
-This business loan is meant for existing businesses that have GST number, are IT complaint, and with at least 6 months of bank statement facility.
+This business loan is meant for existing businesses that have GST numbers, are IT compliant, and with at least 6 months of bank statement facility.
 The eligibility of a company is decided upon its revenue/income, existing credit facilities, repayment capacity, and other factors as set by the banks.